Building Web Forms in the CMS

 Custom Style URL

-Do not click the "Download the starter CSS file"—this is not the same file and will serve no purpose to you.
+Do not use this field.
+Global styling will be automatically applied to your forms.
+Do not click the "Download the starter CSS file"—this will serve no purpose to you.

 Submissions Settings

 Choose what happens after submission, such as showing a success message or redirecting to another page.
-Then complete the email settings, including reply-to information, internal notifications and external confirmation emails if needed.
+Then complete the email settings, including reply-to information, internal notifications, external confirmation emails and enabling a one-time download if needed.

 Important Note: An external confirmation email can only be selected if an Email field is added to the form.